 What determines the career path architects should take

 Every career path has its merit and demerits.
-Your capabilities, talents, passion and personal desires is what should shape the path you take or do not take.
+Your capabilities, talents, passion and personal desires are what should shape the path you take or do not take.

-Sometimes, flexibility, determination and a combination of work type may be what is needed to attain that great height.
+Sometimes, flexibility, determination and a combination of work types may be what is needed to attain that great height.

 It has the tendency to deprive you of getting registered or licensed as an architect.

 This is so because under such conditions (except in special cases) you won’t meet the requirements for professional registration.
 The requirement is to work as an intern for a minimum of 2 years under a registered architect while filling a logbook with your experiences.